Margaret Shaw-Stewart

 F, #22014, b. circa 1693, d.
 13 June 1748

-Jane Frederick was born circa 1693.1 She was the daughter of Thomas Frederick and Leonora Maresco.1 She married, firstly, James Lannoy before 1726.1 She married, secondly, Lt.-Col. Sir James Murray, 2nd Duke of Atholl, son of Sir John Murray, 1st Duke of Atholl and Lady Catherine Hamilton, on 28 April 1726.1 She died on 13 June 1748 at London, England.1 She was buried on 20 June 1748 at St. Olv's, Old Jewry, London, England.1
+Jane Frederick was born circa 1693.1 She was the daughter of Thomas Frederick and Leonora Maresco.1 She married, firstly, James Lannoy before 1726.1 She married, secondly, Lt.-Col. James Murray, 2nd Duke of Atholl, son of John Murray, 1st Duke of Atholl and Lady Catherine Hamilton, on 28 April 1726.1 She died on 13 June 1748 at London, EnglandG.1 She was buried on 20 June 1748 at St. Olav's, Old Jewry, London, EnglandG.1

-From before 1726, her married name became Lannoy.1 From 28 April 1726, her married name became Murray.
-As a result of her marriage, Jane Frederick was styled as Baroness Strange in 1736.
-As a result of her marriage, Jane Frederick was styled as Duchess of Atholl on 9 July 1746.
+She was also known as Jean Frederick.2 From before 1726, her married name became Lannoy.1 From 28 April 1726, her married name became Murray.
+After her marriage, Jane Frederick was styled as Baroness Strange in 1736.
+After her marriage, Jane Frederick was styled as Duchess of Atholl on 9 July 1746.

-Children of Jane Frederick and Lt.-Col. Sir James Murray, 2nd Duke of Atholl
+Children of Jane Frederick and Lt.-Col. James Murray, 2nd Duke of Atholl

 Citations